 DISCLOSURE: Like many blogs, I am part of the Affiliates Program on Amazon.
 The links to the products I recommend on this page are affiliate links, meaning - at no additional cost to you - I will earn a commission if you click through and make a purchase.

 Amazon links on this page are directed at the UK market.
 However, if you visit the IN MY KETO PANTRY and IN MY KETO KITCHEN pages on this site, you will see links to the same products available for readers from the USA (and other countries).
 I got you all covered!

 Fat 45g of which saturates 16g Carbohydrates 8.8g (for my US readers, these are what you refer to as net carbs.
 See below*) of which sugars 5.8g

 *Note for US readers: The recipes on this site show the carbohydrates which should be counted on keto (in this case: it's 8.8g).
 Here in the UK, our nutritional breakdown information displays a carbohydrate count that has already had the dietary fibre subtracted (and displayed separately) - and it’s indicated this way throughout the site.
 In short, you need not subtract anything further.

-Wheat (may be found in some store-bought chicken stock)
+Wheat (may be found in some store-bought chicken stock - check labels)